marplemr/oren.github.io/posts/ractive/ractive-js.md

 We haven't done formal testing but observed noticable improvement of client-side rendering with Ractive.js.

 ### Architecture
 Ember.js and AngularJS are great for a single-page-app.
-If your app using a lot of server-side rendering and spitting html to the browser, you might not enjoy some of the features of the bigger frameworks.
+But if your app has a lot of server-side rendering and it spits html to the browser, you might not enjoy many features that the bigger frameworks offer.

 ### Modularity
-If all you need is one or two features (data binding and event-handling, in your case) it might be better to find smaller libraries that ease your pain.
+If all you need is one or two features (in our case it's data binding and event-handling) it might be better to find smaller libraries that ease your pain.
 AngularJS comes with testing framework, router, data-binding, event handling, dependency injection and more.
 We don't have a need (at the moment) most of those.

 ### Learning curve
 Ractive.js takes a few hours to learn.
 You can turn on your HACKER_MODE by `wget -r http://www.ractivejs.org/` and read it on your next flight from LA to Chicago.